We fully embraced the Stockholm fika culture when we visited Sweden. Once you understand fika, you’ll surely love this

 Ironically, neither of us much liked coffee when we were young, and one of us (Daryl) never drank it before we met.
 That all changed when we drank third wave coffee in New York several years ago in an effort to stay up all night for a crack-of-dawn flight.
 With that well-crafted coffee, our coffee obsession was born.

-Fast forward to the present – as we’re now married for eleven years and living in Lisbon – coffee plays a big role in our lives.
+Fast forward to the present – as we’re now married for twelve years and living in Lisbon – coffee plays a big role in our lives.
 We always scope out the best coffee shops to drink and work when we arrive in a new city.

-Sometimes we have great success in cities like Seattle, Cape Town and Bucharest.
+Sometimes we have great success in cities like Seattle and Cape Town.
 Other cities like Napoli pose more of a challenge since Naples cafes lend themselves more to mobility than to tertiary enjoyment.
 And then there’s Stockholm – the Swedish capital city where the coffee flows and fika is a way of life.